Psykotikism/Mutant_Tanks/README.md

 Natives:
 ```
 /**
- * Returns if a certain Mutant Tank type can spawn.
+ * Returns if a certain Super Tank type can spawn.
  *
- * @param type			Mutant Tank type.
+ * @param type			Super Tank type.
  * @return			True if the type can spawn, false otherwise.
  * @error			Type is 0.
  **/